Greg Nickels

-Gregory James Nickels (born August 7, 1955) is an American politician who served as the 51st mayor of Seattle, Washington, as of 2025 he is the last Seattle mayor who has served more than one term in office.
+Gregory James Nickels (born August 7, 1955) is an American politician who served as the 51st mayor of Seattle, Washington, and as of 2025 is the last Seattle mayor who has served more than one term in office.
 He took office on January 1, 2002, and was reelected to a second term in 2005.
 In August 2009, Nickels finished third in the primary election for Seattle mayor, failing to qualify for the November 2009 general election, and losing his bid for a third term as mayor.
 He left office on January 1, 2010.

 Early life and education

 Nickels, the oldest of six siblings, was born in Chicago to Bob and Kathie Nickels.
 In 1961, his family moved to Seattle, where he graduated from St. Joseph's Catholic Primary School and the Jesuit Seattle Preparatory School.
 He attended the University of Washington but left before graduating to pursue his passion for politics.